-Should letters be hand written or typed? and if typed is a computer as acceptable as typewriter?
-Or has the riser of the PC and printer made penpals a possibility to for those who can't or don't want to handwrite?
+Should letters be handwritten or typed?
+And if they are typed is a computer as acceptable as typewriter?
+Or has the riser of the PC and printer made penpals a possibility to for those who can’t or don’t want to handwrite?
 Is it OK to try and find your penal on social media?
 Should you share your Instagram account details so they can find you?
 Or is that missing the point?

 I’m so excited to have an excuse for more stationery shopping.
 I’m also collecting bits and pieces to add to my letters from tea bags to postcards to pressed flowers.